The Twiddle® Sensory Toy is the answer you’ve been looking for!

 The Twiddle keeps tireless hands busy and provides a quiet, comforting way for children to self-regulate with tactile stimulation.
 It’s the perfect addition to a “calm down” box for busy classrooms.
 It could be a lifesaver for a family with a child who has difficulty with social interaction, sensory processing, and finding that “just-right” zone of regulation.

 Twiddles’ Amazing Features

-- Includes a variety of removable and interchangeable gadgets such textured ribbons, wooden beads on a loop, a crackly pouch, and a Velcro® pull tab.
+- Includes a variety of removable and interchangeable gadgets such as textured ribbons, wooden beads on a loop, a crackly pouch, and a Velcro® pull tab.